rymdkraftverk/level1/README.md

  - Debug: Print fps and amount of entities / sprites / bodies etc (update every sec)
  - Debug: Add info about connected controllers
  - Update deps
+ - Should sprite hitboxes be shown at all if physics is enabled???

  #### Ideas